If you’ve ever wondered how you can diversify your retirement account, listen up.

 Again, I’m not here trying to tell you that you will get rich buying bitcoin and socking it away into your retirement.

 BUT, the numbers don’t lie.
-I, for one, am placing a small bet on cryptocurrency and I feel like having them in my self directed IRA account is a solid place to lock up some money for many, many years.
+I, for one, am placing a small bet on cryptocurrency and smart bitcoin investments and I feel like having them in my self-directed IRA account is a solid place to lock up some money for many, many years not to mention buying some through Coinbase too.

 If I can answer any questions about my personal experience, please leave a comment below and I’ll be happy to help out however I can.